JosephKemper/1000-Days-of-Code-Challenge/Coding Journal.md

 Thursday, 1 September, 2022

 Today was another day focused mostly on learning.
 I ended up watching two harvard lectures and got my code outlined a little better for what I will be doing tomorrow.

+Day 23

+Friday, 2 September, 2022

+Between time spent actually coding and time spent learning coding, I spent close to 9 hours of time on coding today.
+Tomorrow, I am ready to dive head first into more programming.